magma-design-system/magma/projects/docs/README.md

 ### docs

-This repo generate the [living docuemntation][docs] for the Design System.
+This repo generate the [living documentation][docs] for the Design System.

 [docs]: https://design-system.maggiolicloud.it/